How Dr. John Sarno achieves Back Pain Relief and with

 Originally, Sarno’s name for this was Tension *Myositis* Syndrome.
 But the prefix myo- means muscle and the suffix –itis means inflammation.
 So the word myositis implies inflammation of the muscle.
 Yet, as he confronted the reality that inflammation was NOT necessarily, and much or most of the time not at all, present in the areas of pain, he had to modify the term more accurately to Tension Myoneural Syndrome.

-Even though this realization about lack of inflammation has appeared in the medical literature for three decades or more, Sarno was one of the more prominent to point out that it had never been clinically nor scientifically proven, barring any actual, recent, acute damage to the tissues, that inflammation was indeed a factor in most — or any — of the truly chronic pain conditions most people experience in the neuromuscular/ myofascial/musculoskeletal system.
+Even though this realization about lack of inflammation in painful cases has appeared in the medical literature for three decades or more, Sarno was one of the more prominent to point out that it had never been clinically nor scientifically proven, barring any actual, recent, acute damage to the tissues, that inflammation was indeed a factor in most — or any — of the truly chronic pain conditions most people experience in the neuromuscular/ myofascial/musculoskeletal system.

 (More on this in my Comments on next web page, linked at the bottom, this page.
 But a key distinction is inflammation in the musculoskeletal system is very different than inflammation in the cardiovascular system, which really IS a big problem for many people today.
-While a person could have a lot of inflammation in the bloodstream, and this CAN contribute to degeneration and pain in the joints, they might also have NO inflammation in the muscles and joints.)
+While a person could have a lot of inflammation in the bloodstream, and this CAN contribute to degeneration and pain in the joints, they might also have NO ACTUAL inflammation cells in the painful muscles & joints.)

 Mostly, he only used seminars (or his books) to educate patients or readers on the nature of emotionally-based stress manifesting as various symptoms (or syndromes) in their neuro-musculo-fascial-skeletal system.

-(And YES, many people said reading his books ALONE produced significant relief for their issues of body pain and desired chronic pain relief.)
+(And YES, many people said reading his books ALONE produced significant or complete relief for their issues of body pain and desired chronic pain relief.)